+Speaker Disclosure:

-- ≻Speaker Disclosure: - Financial: Kevin Blake maintains a private practice.
-He is a stockholder in Johnson & Johnson, Inc. and Amgen, Inc. Dr. Blake receives a speaking honorarium from PESI, Inc. - ➤ Non-financial: Kevin Blake is a member of the Children and Adults with Attention Deficit Disorders (CHADD), International Dyslexia Association, Learning Disabilities Association of America, and American Psychological Association, Pet Partners.
+- Financial: Kevin Blake maintains a private practice.
+He is a stockholder in Johnson & Johnson, Inc. and Amgen, Inc. Dr. Blake receives a speaking honorarium from PESI, Inc. - Non-financial: Kevin Blake is a member of the Children and Adults with Attention Deficit Disorders (CHADD), International Dyslexia Association (Orton Oak), Learning Disabilities Association of America, and American Psychological Association, Institute of Certified ADHD Professionals, Pet Partners of Arizona.